Refine your search

 Custos represents the University at the public examination.
 The Faculty recommends that the custos be a professor or an associate professor at the University of Eastern Finland, but a main supervisor holding a docent’s qualification can also act as a custos.

-The doctoral candidate submits a proposal, signed by either the Head of the Department/Unit or the person in charge of the academic subject, by the main supervisor, and by the doctoral candidate themself, and sends it also to lumetdissertations(at)uef.fi.
+The doctoral candidate submits a proposal, signed by the Deputy Head (research) of the Department/School, by the main supervisor, and by the doctoral candidate themself, and sends it also to lumetdissertations(at)uef.fi.
 The Dean appoints the opponent and the custos on the basis of the proposal.
 The Faculty sends the decision by email to the doctoral candidate, the opponent, the custos, the head and the study secretary of the department or school, as well as the Communications and Media Relations of the University (also to the main supervisor if not appointed as the custos).
 In the process, the opponent is given the faculty instructions for formulating a written statement regarding the public examination.

 Instructions for the opponent